 We saw those very same assumptions made in the late 1990s and early 2000s.
 The vitamins of choice back then were vitamin A, E and beta-carotene.
 People who experienced health issues, had lower levels of those vitamins in their system.
 Supplement companies promoted vitamins A, E and beta-carotene as healthy pills that would help you live longer.

 Long-term clinical trials found those vitamins weren't helping at all.
-In fact, people who took vitamin A, E or beta-carotene supplements were dying younger than non vitamin taking groups.
+People who took vitamin A, E or beta-carotene supplements were dying younger than non-vitamin taking groups.
 People were paying money to take pills that killed them sooner.